 The goal in keeping Flowerhorns is the pleasure you get out of it.
-For some its relaxing for others they like the show piece effect that Flowerhorns provide.
-Others like to watch the fish at they mature, developing a large nuchal hump and flaunting their brilliant colors.
+For some its relaxing for others, they like the showpiece effect that Flowerhorns provide.
+Others like to watch the fish as they mature, developing a large nuchal hump and flaunting their brilliant colors.
 Their unique shapes and vibrant colors make them a favorite among aquarium hobbyist all over the world.
 When they swim inside the tank, they glow with the reflection of the light.
 They look quite glorious yet mysterious at the same time.

 Foods that are formulated to enhance color pigments are available almost everywhere.
 Even the most popular cichlid food by Hikari featuring color and growth enhancers.
 Mix these different pellets in conjunction with live food to achieve the best results.
 If you want to specifically enhance oranges and reds, choose food with astaxanthin.
 Astaxanthin is an ingredient derived from krill and shrimp.
 To enhance yellows, there is xanthophyll which is found is a number of different fish species.

 To enhance blues, food with spirulina can be fed to the fish.
 This ingredient can naturally be found in blue-green algae but is also found many of the commercial fish foods widely available.
 Having a colorful Flowerhorn does not only make your aquarium look good but it also makes you look legit as a fish keeper.
 Others in the hobby will take notice if you are doing a good job taking care of your fish.